 Also known as hyaluronan, hyaluronic acid is a naturally occurring polysaccharide that is extensively distributed throughout our connective tissues, and is a key element of the dermal extracellular matrix.
 The extracellular matrix has many functions: facilitates intercellular communication, provides support and segregates tissues from one another.
 We can find most of our hyaluronic acid in soft connective tissues and our skin.
 In fact, about 50% of the acid in our bodies is found in our skin.

 This ingredient is popular as a skincare buzzword due to its various functions in skin.
-According to Dr Teo Wan Lin, an accredited dermatologist at Dr TWL Specialist Skin and Laser Centre, she says: “One property that we may value the most would be its strong moisture retention ability.
+According to Dr Teo Wan Lin, an accredited dermatologist at TWL Specialist Skin and Laser Centre, she says: “One property that we may value the most would be its strong moisture retention ability.
 We keep our skin hydrated with the large amounts of hyaluronic acid in our skin dermis.
 With just one gram of the acid, it can approximately hold six litres of water.”

 If we already have hyaluronic acid in our bodies, why are skincare products infusing this ingredient into their formulas?
 As we grow older, the amount of hyaluronic acid in the skin decreases.
 To replenish our skin’s source of hyaluronic acid, topical application of this acid has emerged as a new step in our skincare routine.

-Hyaluronic acid and skin ageing
+Hyaluronic acid for skin ageing

 Hyaluronic acid as filler or skincare ingredient

-How to choose hyaluronic acid products?
+How to choose hyaluronic acid skincare?

-The hyaluronic acid found in most skincare formulations are synthetic, thus what really separates an effective serum from the others is in the concentration and the manufacturing process.
+The hyaluronic acid found in most skincare formulations are synthetic.
+Thus what really separates an effective serum from the others is in the concentration and the manufacturing process.
 A laboratory-grade serum is likely to be more effective and reliable, and make sure to check that it is paraben free.